jamie-brannan/hundred-days-swift/12__projectTen/d043__notes.md

 ```

 >Finally, the project is complete: you can import photos of people, then tap on them to rename.
 Well done!

+:warning: Just needed to switch off the auto resizing on the CollectionViewCell